An integrated approach to teaching Engineering and Literacy

 Benefits of Novel Engineering

-What Novel Engineering looks like
+What does Novel Engineering look like?

 - Read a book and identify problems – Through discussion and attentive reading, students collect problems that characters face.